 - Order: Asterales

 - Species: H. schweinitzii

-Most notably, the Schweinitz Sunflower grows endemically in a highly restricted and specific habitat range.
-Its only known habitat consists of the Piedmont region of North Carolina and South Carolina, in the United States, in North America.
+Perhaps most notably, the fabulous species known as the Schweinitz’s Sunflower grows endemically in a highly restricted range.
+Further, this area of habitation also includes a very specific and uncommon habitat type for plants of its kind.
+That holds true because its only known habitat consists of the Piedmont region of North Carolina and South Carolina, in the United States, in North America.

-It is also thought that this sunflower was once numerous in forests and grasslands.
-Today, however, the majority of its populations occur along roadsides.
-This only further complicates efforts to preserve it.
+In addition, most researchers also continue to believe that this sunflower once existed in numerous numbers in regions such as forests and grasslands.
+Today, however, the majority of its populations actually occur in a most unusual location.
+That consists of the areas along roadsides.
+Quite obviously, this situation only further complicates efforts to preserve the fascinating flower.